mellab/holbertontools/git-scripts/README.md

 Pre Commit Hooks:
+    If a pre-commit hook exits with a status other than 0, the commit will fail and it won't allow you to push the changes.
+This is useful to check for things like proper styling and other testing.

     c-pre-commit runs the Betty checker against each file you commit, and only allows you to commit ones that pass Betty.
 You can always run git commit with the --no-verify flag to ignore the warnings.